Pumpapa/minimalmagic/content/SE/SE-Intro.md

   - "Components"
 ---
 A current phone has more sensors (15+) and substantially more computing power (8+ 64-bit cores)  than NASA had  in the 60s to land on the moon.
-It can video a year of your life, non-stop, easy.
+It can video a year of your life, non-stop, easily.
 It weighs about 150 grams.

 How is that possible?
 It is a cutting edge of System Engineering.